Jenny-Jiani/Jenny-Jiani.github.io/programming/c-cplusplus/struct/PublicRuntimeSettings.md

 - **Default value**
     0

-- **Remarks**
+- **Remark**
-    0: Do not return the clarity of the barcode zone; 1: Return the clarity of the barcode zone.
+    0: Do not return the clarity of the barcode zone; 1: Return the clarity of the batcode zone.

 ### region
 Sets the region definition including regionTop, regionLeft, regionRight, regionBottom, and regionMeasuredByPercentage.